JonathanKSullivan/myreads-app/README.md

 - **Main Page**:
   - View your books organized into "Currently Reading," "Want to Read," and "Read" shelves.
   - Use the control on each book to move it between different shelves.
-  - Rate books that you've read and view your ratings on the book detail page.
-  - Bulk move multiple books between shelves using the bulk action feature.
   - Drag and drop books between shelves for a more interactive experience.
 - **Search Page**:

   - Use the search input to find new books by title or author.
   - Add books to your desired shelf directly from the search results.
   - Navigate back to the main page to see your updated library.